We are now attempting to livestream daily mass and the main offices of the day:

 There are also many helpful websites for praying the divine office, including Divineoffice.org, universalis.com, and ibreviary.org; the Episcopal Office is at dailyoffice.org.
 On these sites you can find all seven offices of the church, including the so-called ‘minor offices’ of Terce, Sext and None.
-The web versions and mobile apps make it easy by eliminating the need for three or four ribbons and the initially daunting task of figuring out what page in the book you are supposed to be on.
+The web versions and mobile apps make it easy by eliminating the need for three or four ribbons and the initially daunting task of figuring out what section of the book you need to flip to next.

 You can also get started by praying one of the liturgical hours through the embedded webpage below:

-Office of Readings can be prayed at any time of day (the equivalent, or monastic Vigils or Matins is properly prayed at night, before dawn).
+Office of Readings can be prayed at any time of day (the equivalent monastic Vigils or Matins is prayed in night watches or before dawn).